Tanner Novlan: The Bold and the Beautiful

 In July 2020, Novlan began playing the contract role of Dr. John Finnegan, on the CBS Daytime soap opera The Bold and the Beautiful.
 It was announced that Novlan had vacated the series in April 2022.
 Novlan's departure from the role, caused a major social media firestorm and uproar in which fans and critics alike responded negatively to the show's decision to write off Finn and had begun campaigning for the actor's return to the show, with several online petitions, the use of the hashtag #SaveFinn across various social media platforms, including Twitter, and expression of their devastation in soap opera sites' publications polls.

-Novlan re-appeared on screen in late May in the series, where the viewers witnessed a shocking twist, where his character Finn was revealed to be alive, which meant the actor had never exited the series.
-During a segment episode of The Talk, Novlan reveals that he had known about Finn's revival but was bound by contractual obligations to maintain secrecy regarding this storyline arc.
+Novlan re-appeared on screen in late May in the series, where the viewers witnessed a sudden plot twist, where his character Finn was revealed to be alive and that he was still under contract with B&B. Novlan revealed in a later interview on The Talk that he knew the character would be returning from the dead, but kept it contractually secret to keep it from being spoiled by industry media.

 Personal life

-In May 2015, Novlan became engaged to actress Kayla Ewell whom he met five years prior in 2010 on the set of the Australian band Sick Puppies's music video "Maybe."
+In May 2015, Novlan became engaged to American actress Kayla Ewell whom he met five years prior in 2010 on the set of the Australian band Sick Puppies's music video "Maybe."
 The couple married on 12 September 2015.

-On 16 July 2019, Ewell gave birth to their first child, a daughter, Poppy.
-On 6 June 2022, Ewell gave birth to their second child, a son, Jones.
+On 16 July 2019, Ewell gave birth to their first child, a daughter.
+On 6 June 2022, Ewell gave birth to their second child, a son.